cutthroat78/Leaving-Cert-Notes/subjects/english/comparative/general-vision-and-viewpoint/room.md

 It’s important to know how Jack will fare as he grows but the giant strides he takes in that short time after he gains his freedom leave us with a guardedly optimistic  view of his future.

 Life may not be easy but Jack has already shown such determination and generosity of spirit that he seems as well-equipped as any child could be to overcome the social and emotional deprivation caused by his imprisonment.

+### Ma

+Ma is the second central character in Room, she is 26yrs old when the novel begins.
+We never learn her real name because she is just ‘Ma’ to Jack, the narrator.

+She was kidnapped by Old Nick when she was 19yrs of age and has been kept prisoner in Room for seven years, giving birth to a stillborn baby girl the year before Jack was born.

+Ma gains our admiration and respect from the outset, doing her best to care for Jack in incredibly difficult circumstances.
+She educates him, plays with him and showers him with love.

+Food is precious in Room, but Jack says that when they eat a tub of mandarins, he gets ‘the big bits because she prefers the little ones’.
+When they run low on food and there is only one bagel left, Ma only has a quarter and lets Jack believe that she is ‘not very hungry’.

+Her selfless devotion and strength of purpose are counterbalanced by her utter helplessness.

+Although Jack means everything to Ma, she knows that she cannot keep him safe forever.
+He will eventually grow too big to be hidden in a wardrobe at night, and Ma cannot possibly provide everything he will need as he matures.
+She has done well to get him to 5yrs of age in reasonably good health.

+Jack is unaware of her concerns but the reader is not.
+In the early stages of the novel,  it is hard to be optimistic about Ma and Jack’s future.

+Eventually Ma decides that Jack must escape Room, she knows that she may not make it but doesn’t care as long as Jack is alright: ‘You’re the one who matters, though.
+Just you’.

+The agony of her dilemma is heartbreaking.
+She cries so hard when telling Old Nick that her son is dead that Jack says he nearly believes that she is not pretending.
+Of course, the reader knows she is not acting: there is every chance that Jack will not make it or, if he does, Ma will not be saved.
+The odds of both surviving are low, and Ma’s bravery and self-sacrifice are truly admirable.

+Ma longed for freedom for 7yrs, but it proves to be less than she hoped for.
+In Room she was just ‘Ma’, but now she is a person in her own right again and has to behave in a way that is seen as normal by society.

+For example, she is still breastfeeding Jack, and is angry and upset when others find this unacceptable.

+She has moments where she finds Jack’s demands too much, telling him, ‘I keep messing up.
+I know you need me to be your ma but I’m having to remember how to be as well at the same time’.

+She is not the same person she was when she was kidnapped, and she cannot simply pick up the pieces of her old life.

+Despite all that she suffered in Room, Ma is devoted to Jack that one of the most difficult moments in her life actually occurs during a television interview that she has agreed to only so she can earn money for Jack’s college fund.
+When the interviewer suggests that she was selfish by not asking Old Nick to leave Jack at a hospital and give him the chance to be adopted and live a normal life, Ma is so devastated that he attempts to take her own life.

+It never occurred to her that she was not doing her best for Jack and that he needed more than her love.
+Her attempted suicide is one of the lowest points in the book and it is difficult to see how she will recover and go on to lead a happy and fulfilling life.
+Escape was not the end of her difficulties, but rather the start of a new set of problems.

+Eventually the doctors find the right balance of medication to help Ma cope and she has continuing support from Dr. Clay.

+She leaves rehab and moves into an independent living facility with Jack.

+There is no doubt that Ma, despite her incredible strength and resilience, will be forever scarred by what has happened to her, and that all that is left is a hope that she will eventually find some sort of peace.

 ## Opening